 1) APPLY: Complete and submit the Application form.
 Even if you are not fully prepared, the process is designed to help you move forward.
 The organising team will confirm your eligibility to progress to the market validation training.

 3) TRAIN: Attend the market validation and pitch deck training.
 Be open to feedback, training and guidance from professional mentors from The Icehouse.
-Tuesdays nights - 4, 11, 18, and 25 June 2019
+TBC - probably Tuesdays nights - 16, 23, 30 June, and 7 July 2020

 5) PREPARE: Prepare your refined pitch presentation for the Lions’ Den Night.
-27 June - 8 July 2019.
-Pitch practice on 1 July 2019
+From 8 July 2020.
+Pitch practice on Monday evening 13 July 2020

-7) CELEBRATE: Winner - Take up prize offerings over coming 12 months as applicable to your business idea.
-Runners-up - reach out for further mentoring and coaching within your church, whether you win or not.
-Through to 8 July 2020
+7) CELEBRATE: Winners - Take up prize offerings over coming 12 months as applicable to your business idea.
+Runners-up - reach out for further mentoring and coaching within your church, whether you win or not we would like to help you succeed.
+Through to 3 August 2021

 8) WORK, SUCCEED AND SOW: Succeed in executing your idea!
 Sow into others, sow into God’s Kingdom.